It's not always easy to establish a positive relationship between workers.

 "The way people see, think about and interact with the world is heavily influenced by their talent set," said Brackett.
 "Say you have an employee who is talented at networking and connecting people.
 That person is going to look at their co-workers and projects in a much different way than someone who is more talented at analyzing information.
 Both can be huge assets to a team in different ways, but because of how they see the world, it might also cause friction."

-It's important to acknowledge the individual contributions of every employee, and to make sure each teammate does the same.
+It's important to acknowledge the individual contributions of every employee and to make sure each teammate is cognizant of their co-workers' strengths and skills, too.
 You wouldn't bench a soccer goalie for their lack of footwork skills.
-Acceptance of and appreciation for differences will breed a strong team.
+Acceptance of and appreciation of differences helps build a strong team.

 2. Define roles and responsibilities